Home > Analyses > Industrials > W.W. Grainger, Inc.

 Key Products & Brands

-The table below details W.W.
-Grainger, Inc.’s primary product segments and their descriptions:
+The table below outlines W.W.
+Grainger, Inc.’s main products and business segments with brief descriptions:

 ProductDescription

-High-Touch Solutions (N.A.)Distributes maintenance, repair, and operating (MRO) products and services in North America.
+High-Touch Solutions (N.A.)Provides maintenance, repair, and operating (MRO) products and services mainly in North America.

-Endless AssortmentOffers a broad range of MRO products through electronic and ecommerce channels internationally.
+Endless AssortmentOffers a broad range of MRO products accessible through electronic and ecommerce channels.

 Main Competitors

-There are 3 competitors in total; the table below lists the top 3 leaders by market capitalization:
+There are 3 main competitors in the Industrials sector; below is a list of the top 3 leaders by market capitalization:

 CompetitorMarket Cap.